-Her shampoo comes as a liquid and has an applicator tip which makes it easier to reach the scalp.
+The shampoo has an applicator tip which makes it easier to reach the scalp.
 A little goes a long way and the lather is amazing!

 I use this once a month in my regimen when I need to give my curls a fresh start.

 Nature’s Little Secret Cucumber Shampoo

 When I first heard about Cucumber Shampoo, I was excited.
 I’ve never used any products with this ingredient and could only imagine how it would smell.

 Cucumbers are great for providing hydration since they’re rich in water content.
 They also soothe scalp conditions and provide nutrients that help promote healthy hair growth.

 This is a great shampoo because it provides a gentle cleanse without leaving your hair stripped.
 Instead, you can expect moisture, softness, and hair that smells good on top of that.

 Using clay on your natural hair will help you detox, remove product build-up, and provide conditioning effects.
 Some clays that are popular to use are Bentonite and Rhassoul.